journeyapps/mongo-oplog-backup/README.md

 The first run will perform a full backup.
 Subsequent runs will backup any new entries from the oplog.
 A full backup can be forced with the `--full` option.

-Sample cron script to perform incremental backups every 15 minutes:
+Sample cron script to perform incremental backups every 15 minutes, and a full backup once a week at 00:05:

-    0,15,30,45 * * * * /path/to/ruby/bin/mongo-oplog-backup backup --dir /path/to/backup/location --oplog --if-not-busy >> /path/to/backup.log
+    0,15,30,45 * * * * /path/to/ruby/bin/mongo-oplog-backup backup --dir /path/to/backup/location --oplog >> /path/to/backup.log
+    5 0 * * 1 /path/to/ruby/bin/mongo-oplog-backup backup --dir /path/to/backup/location --full >> /path/to/backup.log

-It is also recommended to do a full backup every few days.
+It is recommended to do a full backup every few days.
 The restore process may be very inefficient if the oplogs grow larger than a full backup.

 For connection and authentication options, see `mongo-oplog-backup backup --help`.